 Raffle Packages: $100 and $250 raffle packages are available; raffle items typically include guns (of all types), art work, golf certificates, restaurant gift certificates, and much more.
 Come prepared to participate in a top flight raffle and you may go home with a new shotgun of your dreams!

 Where does the money go?

-Funds raised from the annual Sam Houston Area Council BSA Sporting Clays Event go to support the Scouting program in the Greater Houston Area.
+Funds raised from the annual Sam Houston Area Council BSA Sporting Clays Tournament go to support the Scouting program in the greater Houston Area.
 Scouting teaches self-reliance, strength of purpose and conviction of character.
 These are the values that have guided the Sam Houston Area Council over the years.
 While there are many youth organizations, including sports, service clubs, fitness and educational programs that help young people, Scouting goes above and beyond by providing activities that:

 - Allows boys to try new things

 - Scouting is filled with fun, adventure and values that last a lifetime.
 Men who were Scouts for five or more years as boys are more likely than men with no Scouting to: